 Rational Cybersecurity Open Access Book Announcement

-Exciting News: I found the perfect publisher for Rational Cybersecurity for the Business.
+Exciting News: I found the perfect publisher for Rational Cybersecurity for Business.
 Apress, a Springer Nature company, will be publishing my book in May 2020 through the ApressOpen program.
 This means the industry’s first comprehensive Security Leader’s Guide to Business Alignment will get the widest possible distribution.
 Perhaps you’ve heard this truism: Users can be your greatest asset or your greatest liability for security.
 That’s why it’s critical to give CISOs and security leaders just as much guidance on how to engage business stakeholders as we do on technical matters.

 Tackling the Cybersecurity-Business Alignment Challenge